icon-project/documentation/references/java-sdk.md

 ```

 Note that the estimation can be smaller or larger than the actual amount of step to be used by the transaction for several reasons,
-so it is recommended to add some margin value to the estimation when you set `stepLimit` parameter of `SignedTransaction`.
+so it is recommended to add some margin to the estimation when you set the `stepLimit` of the `SignedTransaction`.

 ### Converter